crosstheages/public-data/patch-notes.md

   - Fixed a few missing assets resulting in white squares.
   - Fixed a few issues in the tutorial.
   - Fixed a few issues in the affix ban window.
-  - Added missing localization for Japan.
+  - Added missing localizations for Japan.

 ## 0.15.5281 Hotfix #1